 In the 2021-22 academic year, Arkansas recorded the most successful year in the program's history, finishing seventh in the Learfield Directors' Cup.
-The Razorbacks finished first among programs with 19 or fewer sports, second among SEC schools and earned only its second top-10 Directors' Cup finish.
-Arkansas earned a total of nine top-10 NCAA finishes and 12 top-20 NCAA finishes.
+The Razorbacks finished first among programs with 19 or fewer sports, second among SEC schools and earned only its second Top 10 Directors' Cup finish.
+Arkansas earned a total of nine Top 10 NCAA finishes and 12 Top 20 NCAA finishes.
 The Razorbacks won eight Southeastern Conference championships (men's and women's cross country, soccer, men's and women's indoor track and field, men's outdoor track and field, softball regular season, softball tournament) and won a New Year's Day bowl game in football for the first time since 2000.
-In addition, the Razorbacks advanced to the College World Series, the Elite Eight in men's basketball and women's soft.
+In addition, the Razorbacks advanced to the College World Series, the Elite Eight in men's baskeball and women's soccer, and the NCAA Golf Championships in both men's and women's golf.

-In the classroom, Razorback student-athletes earned a programrecord 3.27 GPA and a total of 97 Razorback student-athletes earned their degrees and added their names to Senior Walk in the 2021-22 academic year.
+In the classroom, Razorback student-athletes earned a then program-record 3.27 GPA and a total of 97 Razorback student-athletes earned their degrees and added their names to Senior Walk in the 2021-22 academic year.